 ILO – RHSF cartoon competition on forced labour

 Gargalo Vasco, Portugal

-“Drawing is my way to express my opinion and make people reflect about social and political issues.
-Forced labour and child labour are part of my agenda, as we live in such an unfair world and these issues are many times unseen,” Vasco said.
+“Drawing is my way of expressing my opinion and making people reflect about social and political issues.
+Forced labour and child labour are part of my agenda, as we live in such an unfair world and these issues are often unseen,” Vasco said.